Washington University is reducing its environmental impact while developing new research and initiatives aimed at forging a more sustainable future.

 University faculty, staff, and students collaborate on a variety of academic endeavors that contribute to rapid progress in addressing the major environmental and public health challenges facing our planet.
 Learn more about our sustainability research and educational initiatives below.

-International Center for Advanced Renewable Energy and Sustainability (I-CARES) encourages and coordinates institutional, regional, and international research on the development and production of biofuels from plant and microbial systems and the exploration of sustainable alternative energy and environmental systems and practices.
+International Center for Energy, Environment and Sustainability (InCEES) encourages and coordinates institutional, regional, and international research on the development and production of biofuels from plant and microbial systems and the exploration of sustainable alternative energy and environmental systems and practices.
 Research at the center also focuses on the region’s important coal resources and efforts to mitigate carbon dioxide accumulation, improve combustion processes and reduce emissions.

 The McDonnell Academy Global Energy and Environment Partnership (MAGEEP) is a consortium of 28 universities and corporate partners working together in energy, environmental and sustainability research, education, and operations.
 Members promote collaborative projects with seed funding and exchange ideas and best practices via international symposia.